elastic/harp/samples/onboarding/3-secret-bundle/3-template.md

 One of them concerns the secret storage, and more precisely the secret path building process.

-Too many people fall in the anti-pattern which consist in organizing secrets by team secrets ownership, or mirroring the company organization tree but this is wrong !
-Secrets are just managed by teams and owned by softwares.
+Too many people fall in the antipattern which consist in organizing secrets by team secrets'ownership, or mirroring the company organization tree, but this is wrong !
+Secrets are just managed by teams and owned by software programs.

 > The policy applied for secret access authorization can be considered as
 > `proof of ownership`, not the fact that the secret is stored in a folder
-> nammed by the team name.
+> named by the team name.
 >
 > Don't forget that a company is an organic life form that is in constant move.
 > It's easier to modify policies than redesigning a complete secret tree.

 We designed a risk-based classification ordered in "rings".
-Each ring evaluate a threat realization impact level when a ring secrets leak occurs.
+Each ring evaluates a threat realization impact level when a ring secrets leak occurs.

 * `meta` (R0) - Secret used to protect secret storage (Vault authentication, etc.)
 * `infrastructure` (R1) - Infrastructure secrets can lead to multiple platform compromise.
 * `platform` (R2) - Platform secrets can lead to multiple product compromise.
 * `product` (R3) - Product related secrets shared by all instance of the same product.
-* `application` (R4) - Application secrets are instancied product in a given platform for a given quality stage.
+* `application` (R4) - Application secrets are instanced product in a given platform for a given quality stage.
 * `artifact` (R5) - Artifact secrets are secrets attached to an artifact (docker image, archive, etc.)

-When building a `BundleTemplate`, you have to distribute the secrets accross the rings according to their sensitivity to leaks.
+When building a `BundleTemplate`, you have to distribute the secrets across the rings according to their sensitivity to leaks.

 > The CSO CheatSheet can be viewed here - <https://ela.st/cso>